5T33Z0/OCLP4Hackintosh/Guides/Haswell_Broadwell/Haswell_Config.md

 ## EFI and Config Adjustments

-Use this [config.plist](/Haswell-Broadwell_OCLP_Wintel_Patches.plist) which contains all the settings below.
+You can use his [config.plist](/Haswell-Broadwell_OCLP_Wintel_Patches.plist) as reference.
+It contains all the settings below.
 You can cross-reference or copy entries directly from it.

 ### 1. Booter Section – Add Board-Id check Skip